Be Careful Not to Commit Fraud When Applying for Disability

 Making False Statements by Misrepresenting a Material Fact

 A fact is material when the SSA relies on it to help determine the outcome of your claim.
-Telling the agency that you graduated from Harvard when you actually went to Yale isn't a material fact because it doesn't change whether the SSA finds you disabled.
-But if you're regularly using street drugs and saying to Social Security that you're clean and sober, that's a material fact that can change the outcome of your claim.
+Telling Social Security that you graduated from Harvard when you actually went to Yale isn't a material fact because it doesn't change whether the SSA finds you disabled.
+But if you're regularly using street drugs and tell Social Security that you're clean and sober, that's a material fact that can change the outcome of your claim.

 You commit fraud if you lie, misrepresent, or cause anyone else to misrepresent or lie about a material fact so that you can get disability benefits.
 Here are some examples using fictional disability applicants ("claimants") committing fraud.

 • Giving your doctors false information.
-A claimant filed for disability based on depression and anxiety.
-To help win his claim for benefits, the claimant told his doctors that he had an intense fear of leaving his house, although he actually attended many parties.
+Sam filed for disability based on depression and anxiety.
+To help win his claim for benefits, Sam told his doctors that he had an intense fear of leaving his house, although he actually attended many parties.
 Based on his statements, his doctors prepared reports that supported his claim.

 • Lying about how much education you have.
-When the claimant filed for disability, he stated that he had only completed the 6th grade when, in fact, he had obtained his GED.
-He did this because he knew having a marginal education would increase his chances of winning his claim.
+When Dakota filed for disability, she stated that she had only completed the 6th grade when, in fact, she had gotten her GED.
+She did this because she knew having a marginal education would increase her chances of winning her disability claim.

 Not Reporting Events That Affect Your Eligibility for Benefits